UoB-HPC/BabelStream/README.md

 $ ./<model>-stream
 ```
 More detailed examples are provided in [Spack README file](./docs/spack_instructions.md).
-The `MODEL` option selects one implementation of BabelStream to build.
+The `MODEL` variant selects one implementation of BabelStream to build.

 Currently available models are:
 ```